Search for Signatures of Dark Matter Annihilation in the Galactic Center with HAWC: Systematic uncertainties

 \section{Systematic uncertainties}

+Systematic uncertainties in this analysis capture variations in the detector response that affect both the spatial and energy characteristics of the predicted DM signal.
+The signal is convolved with HAWC’s energy-dependent point spread function and effective area, and uncertainties in these detector properties propagate through this convolution.
 Since we are studying the same region as in Reference \citenum{Albert_2024}, we selected the two configurations of the detector that resulted in the largest systematic uncertainty in that analysis, late-light simulation and absolute PMT efficiency comparing different epochs in time, which are described in Reference \citenum{Albert_2024per}.
 The systematic uncertainties are $<$30\% for all three density profiles.